Anthonyvago/Rust_beginner_course/README.md

 - variabels
 - vectors

-Note: Some comments are in English and some comments are in Dutch.
+Note: Some comments are in English and some are in Dutch.

 ## Why?